-a.
-Avoidance: There are no practicable, non-wetland alternatives for the pad expansion.
-Construction will occur during the winter and utilize existing roads for construction of the gravel infrastructure to avoid additional tundra and soils damage.
-All equipment and vehicles will remain on the existing pads and roads for the construction period.

-b.
-Minimization: The project is sited to avoid streams and rivers, and most high value wetlands to the greatest extent practicable.
-Project features have also been designed to minimize footprint and yet safely and practicably extend the existing pad.
+- a.
+Avoidance: "There are no practicable, non wetland alternatives for the new pads.
+Construction will occur outside the bird nesting season and will utilize existing roads for construction of the gravel infrastructure to avoid additional tundra and soils damage." - b.
+Minimization: "The project is sited to avoid streams and rivers and high value wetlands.
+Project features three small pads connected by access roads that have been designed to minimize footprint." - c.
+Compensatory Mitigation: "Mitigation will be through compensatory mitgation."